shahriar-fattahi/Book-Finder/docs/authentication_system.md

 # Authentication System

-In this project, we use a token-based authentication system with the [Knox package](https://github.com/jazzband/django-rest-knox), which offers several advantages over the default system in Django Rest Framework (DRF):
+In this project, I use a token-based authentication system with the [Knox package](https://github.com/jazzband/django-rest-knox), which offers several advantages over the default system in Django Rest Framework (DRF):

 - **Multiple Tokens**: DRF allows only one token per user, making it hard to securely sign in from multiple devices.
 Knox provides a unique token for each login, allowing every device to have its own token, which is securely deleted when the user logs out.